Maximum diversity and weighting for invariants of periodic time series: Application to a data analysis problem

-To test the utility of suggested integrals, the feature extraction step is modified in two ways in complementary experiments as follows: $w$ in Equation \eqref{eq:ml-fourier} is replaced by uniform measure, or all of 1,024 features are set to the form \eqref{eq:ml-dist}. } \paragraph{ML models}{ In this paper, four machine learning models are chosen for the experiment: logistic regression(LR), K-nearest neighbors classifier(KNN), support vector machine(SVM), and multi-layer perceptrons(MLP).
-As these models are sensitive to the difference of scales of input variables, extracted features are scaled by mean and standard deviation beforehand.
-Hyperparameters of the models are determined by cross-validation. }
+To test the utility of suggested integrals, the feature extraction step is modified in two ways in complementary experiments as follows: $w$ in Equation \eqref{eq:ml-fourier} is replaced by uniform measure, or all of 1,024 features are set to the form \eqref{eq:ml-dist}. } \paragraph{\textbf{ML models}}{ Four machine learning models are chosen for the experiment: logistic regression(LR), K-nearest neighbors classifier(KNN), support vector machine(SVM), and multi-layer perceptrons(MLP).
+Hyperparameters of the models are determined by cross-validation (details in Appendix \ref{sec:ml-detail}).
+The performance of each model is evaluated by accuracy, i.e. the proportion of correctly classified data instances. } \paragraph{\textbf{Hyperparameter selection}}{ The hyperparameters not clarified so far, $R$, $R'$, and those of ML models, are determined by cross-validation.
+During cross-validation, ML models are trained on train set(60\%) and then tested on validation set(20\%).
+This is done for five times for each combination of hyperparameters, and the combination with the best accuracy is selected.
+The model with the hyperparameters is evaluated through training on train and validation sets(60\%+20\%) and then testing accuracy on test set(20\%).